appleboy/ssh-action/README.md

 * proxy_key_path - path of ssh proxy private key
 * proxy_fingerprint - fingerprint SHA256 of the proxy host public key, default is to skip verification
 * proxy_use_insecure_cipher - include more ciphers with use_insecure_cipher (see [#56](https://github.com/appleboy/ssh-action/issues/56))
+* proxy_cipher - the allowed cipher algorithms.
+If unspecified then a sensible

 ### Example